-Here we track progress on the Florida Coast-to-Coast Trail, which will run about 250 miles across Florida, connecting the Gulf Coast at St. Petersburg on the west, through Central Florida, to the Atlantic Coast on the east at Canaveral National Seashore.
-In 2014 the Florida State Legislature provided $50 million in funding over a 5-year period to complete the "gaps" between existing trails to form this continuous multi-use trail across the state.
+Here we track progress on the Florida Coast-to-Coast Trail (C2C), which will run about 250 miles across Florida, connecting the Gulf Coast at St. Petersburg on the west, through Central Florida, to the Atlantic Coast on the east at Canaveral National Seashore.
+In 2014 the Florida State Legislature provided $50 million in funding to complete the "gaps" between existing trails to form this continuous multi-use trail across the state.
 Spanning nine counties, this is a state and regional collaboration.
 See map.

 Below we list Coast-to-Coast Trail trails and gaps, from west to east.
 Return often for updates: